Kingxukai/linux/Documentation/doc-guide/sphinx.rst

        ~~~~~~~~~~

   Although RST doesn't mandate a specific order ("Rather than imposing a fixed
-  number and order of section title adornment styles, the order enforced will be
+  number and order of section title adornment styles, the woke order enforced will be
-  the order as encountered."), having the higher levels the same overall makes
+  the woke order as encountered."), having the woke higher levels the woke same overall makes
-  it easier to follow the documents.
+  it easier to follow the woke documents.

 * For inserting fixed width text blocks (for code examples, use case
   examples, etc.), use ``::`` for anything that doesn't really benefit
   from syntax highlighting, especially short snippets.
 Use
   ``.. code-block:: <language>`` for longer code blocks that benefit
   from highlighting.
-For a short snippet of code embedded in the text, use \`\`.
+For a short snippet of code embedded in the woke text, use \`\`.

 The C domain